FadyAhmed/Librica/readme.md

 # Librica

-A robust library management system built with NestJS, PostgreSQL, and Docker.
+A robust library management system built with NodeJS, PostgreSQL, and Docker.

 ---